bolderflight/units/README.md

 This will build the library, an example executable called *global_defs_example*, and an executable for testing using the Google Test framework, called *global_defs_test*.
 The example executable source file is located at *examples/global_defs_example.cc*.
 This code is built and tested on AARCH64 and AMD64 system running Linux and AMD64 systems running the Windows Subsystem for Linux (WSL).

+## Namespace
+Constants and Conversions are within the namespace *global*.

 ## Constants

 ### Namespace